JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/index.md

-`build_v!`             | Build a vector accumulating the element contributions of a partitioned vector `set_epv!`             | Set the value of every element-vector `minus_epv!`           | Apply a unary minus on every element-vector of a partitioned vector `add_epv!`             | Perform elementwise addition between two partitioned vectors
+`build_v!`             | Build a vector accumulating the element contributions of a partitioned vector `set_epv!`             | Set the value of every element-vector `minus_epv!`           | Apply a unary minus on every element-vector of a partitioned vector `add_epv!`             | Perform an elementwise addition between two partitioned vectors

 ## Modules using [PartitionedStructures.jl](https://github.com/JuliaSmoothOptimizers/PartitionedStructures.jl)
-The structures defined here are used in the module [PartiallySeparableSolvers.jl](https://github.com/JuliaSmoothOptimizers/PartiallySeparableSolvers.jl) inside a trust-region method using partitioned quasi-Newton operators, and in [PartitionedKnetNLPModels.jl](https://github.com/paraynaud/PartitionedKnetNLPModels.jl) to train a classification neural network with a limited-memory partitioned quasi-Newton stochastic method.
+The structures defined here are used in the modules [PartitionedVectors.jl](https://github.com/JuliaSmoothOptimizers/PartitionedVectors.jl) and [PartiallySeparableNLPModels.jl](https://github.com/JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl) to define a trust-region method using partitioned quasi-Newton operators.
+Similarly, [PartitionedKnetNLPModels.jl](https://github.com/paraynaud/PartitionedKnetNLPModels.jl) provide methods to train a classification neural network with a limited-memory partitioned quasi-Newton stochastic method.

 # Bug reports and discussions